parths-rk/MediBridge/README.md

 4.Logout when finished

-Contributing:-
+🤝 Contributing

-5.Fork the repository
+Fork the repo

-6.Create a new branch (git checkout -b feature-name)
+Create a branch (git checkout -b feature-name)

 Make your changes